Tricritical phenomena in holographic chiral phase transitions: Tricritical phenomena in holography

 where $\tilde{c_{V}}\equiv c_{\rm V}/B^{3/2}$.
 On the other hand, Figure \ref{fig:alphatau} shows the critical behavior of the specific heat for the path along the triple line.

 We find that the specific heat along the triple line becomes divergent near the TCP with

-This value of the exponent seems to disagree with that of the Landau theory (\ref{eq:cv0}).
+This value of the exponent seems not to be the mean-field value, (\ref{eq:cv0}).
 However, this is not inconsistent for the following reason.
 The specific heat at constant chemical potential should contain the contributions of three different susceptibilities: $c_{g} = \partial^{2} \Omega / \partial t^{2}$, $\partial^{2} \Omega / \partial t \partial g$, and $\chi_{2}=\partial^{2} \Omega / \partial g^{2}$ in terms of the scaling fields.
 Since the strongest singularity is that of $\chi_{2}$, the specific heat at constant chemical potential normally diverges at the TCP with the exponent $\gamma_{2}$ or $\gamma_{2t}$.
 For this reason, the critical behavior of the specific heat for each path represents the exponent $\gamma_{2t}=\alpha_{t}=1/2$ and $\gamma_{2}=1$, respectively.
 Note that we study the critical behavior of the specific heat for the path with $\mu=\mu_{t}$ instead of $t=0$ as in (\ref{eq:cv0}).
 We do not verify the value of $\alpha$ for the path along the triple line from the critical behavior of the specific heat because $c_{g}$ contributes the regular correction to $c_{\rm V}$.
-However, all other exponents so far are consistent with the Landau theory, and we verify that the Griffiths' scaling relation (\ref{eq:Griffiths}) are satisfied for $(\alpha_{t},\beta_{t},\delta)$.
+However, all other exponents so far take the mean-field values, and we verify that the Griffiths' scaling relation (\ref{eq:Griffiths}) are satisfied for $(\alpha_{t},\beta_{t},\delta)$.
 If we assume that the Griffiths' scaling relation is also valid for the path along the triple line, we conclude $\alpha=-1$ from ($\beta,\delta$)=(1/2, 5).

 Lastly, we study the critical exponents associated with the density.
 Since the density at the TCP is finite, we define the corresponding critical exponents by

 where $\tilde{\rho}=\rho/B^{3/2}$ and $\tilde{\rho}_{t}$ is the critical value of $\tilde{\rho}$ at the TCP.
 Figure \ref{fig:beta2} shows the critical behaviors of the density near the TCP.